vdesabou/kafka-docker-playground-docs/docs/reusables.md

-# 👷‍♂️ How to build your own examples or reproduction models
+# 👷‍♂️ How to build your own examples or reproduction models with reusables

 Below is a collection of *how to* that you can re-use when you build your own examples or reproduction models.